Sensirion/myAmbienceManual/docs/README.md

 The data is exported in an EDF file format.
 The EDF format is CSV compatible which means you can open it with Excel or any other editor capable of handling CSV.
 The EDF files are compatible with ControlCenter and Dataviewer (Sensirion Evaluation Software), so that you can plot your gadget data in Dataviewer.

+The timestamps are displayed in your local time.
+If you want to have timezone offsets included with your timestamps, you can enable this in the app settings.
+However, this makes it more difficult to display the data in Excel as it can't handle offsets automatically.

 For more information about EDF files please visit the [ControlCenter Manual](https://sensirion.github.io/ControlCenterManual/#/?id=edf-files-explained).